Albert-Gao/veasy/docs/_coverpage.md

 # veasy

-> An elegant react form solution which focus on form validation and more.
+> An elegant react form solution which focus on form validation and much more.

 [GitHub](https://github.com/Albert-Gao/veasy)
 [Intro](index)